-There's a version of learning that looks polished.
+Most learning happens in private.
 You read the book, take the course, practice in private, and show up once you've figured it out.
 Nobody sees the messy part.
 Nobody sees you struggle.

 It's safe, but it's slow.

-The people who grow fastest tend to do something that feels uncomfortable: they learn where others can see them.
-They ask the question everyone else is thinking.
-They share the half-baked idea in the meeting instead of waiting until it's perfect.
-They say "I don't know" without flinching, and then they go figure it out.
+Growing fast usually means doing something uncomfortable: learning where others can see you.
+Asking the question everyone else is thinking.
+Sharing the half-baked idea in the meeting instead of waiting until it's perfect.
+Saying "I don't know" without flinching, and then going to figure it out.

 It is impossible to begin to learn that which one thinks one already knows.
 Epictetus; Discourses (108 AD).

 When you're willing to be wrong in front of people, you give them permission to do the same.
-That changes a team faster than any training program.
+That's how teams actually get better.

 Most workplaces punish this, at least informally.
 Looking like you have it together is rewarded.
 Asking a "basic" question feels risky, especially if you're senior.
 So people nod along in meetings they don't fully understand, and problems that could've been caught early get buried under layers of assumed competence.